fchauvel/flap/docs/index.md

 ![code coverage](https://img.shields.io/codecov/c/github/fchauvel/flap/master.svg)
 ![downloads](https://img.shields.io/pypi/dm/FLaP.svg)

 FlaP is an utility that flattens LaTeX projects.
-It takes a well organised LaTeX project &mdash; one you carefully crafted &mdash; and merged it into a single LaTeX file in a flat directory.
+It takes a well organised LaTeX project&mdash;one you carefully crafted&mdash;and merged it into a single LaTeX file in a flat directory.
+Images, bibliography and others resources are moved around as well.

+ * __What does FLaP support?__ The [list of supported directives](features) includes most commonly
+ used LaTeX directives, such as `\input`, `\include`, `\includegraphics`, etc. Yet, FLaP does not support these directives when I we use them within verbatim environments or within user-defined commands.

  * __Why?__
    Some publishers require such a flat structure when you submit the sources of your manuscripts, and I got tired to flatten the sources by hand.

  * __Yet Another One?__
-   There is already a couple of tools that merge latex projects such as [latexpand](http://www.ctan.org/pkg/latexpand), [flatex](http://www.ctan.org/pkg/flatex), [flatten](http://www.ctan.org/pkg/flatten) or [texdirflatten](http://www.ctan.org/pkg/texdirflatten).
+   There is already a couple of tools that merge LaTeX projects such as [latexpand](http://www.ctan.org/pkg/latexpand), [flatex](http://www.ctan.org/pkg/flatex), [flatten](http://www.ctan.org/pkg/flatten) or [texdirflatten](http://www.ctan.org/pkg/texdirflatten).
 As far as I know, they do not support directives such as `\graphicspath` and `\includeonly` and only merge TeX files, without moving graphics around (except for `texdirflatten`).